 The ability of white blood cells to recognize and destroy foreign invaders such as viruses, fungi, and bacteria, is restricted without sufficient saturated fatty acids in them.

-Saturated fats and cholesterol are what give every cell membrane their structure and stability.
+Saturated fats and cholesterol are what give every cell membrane its structure and stability.

 Cholesterol is such an important part of physiology that the body has very tightly regulated mechanisms to keep blood cholesterol at a certain level.
 We give our bodies a hand if we consume foods rich in cholesterol.